johnlinf/router_restart/README.md

 # router_restart
-A program designed to restart and device (by powering off and on), using a relay, if a ping fails.
+A program designed to restart a device (by powering off and on), using a relay, if a ping fails.

 I use this program on a Raspberry Pi.
 It utilises the GPIO ports.
 If a ping to Google (IP address can be changed in the variable section) fails, then, a relay is triggered.